Egypt

 This Pharaoh multiplies the figures of Sekhmet and his funerary temple contains nearly 700 of them.
 The priestesses were committed to serve a different statue every day of the year.

-On December 8 in New York, Sotheby's sells one of these monumental granite figures, 2.10 m high, which had belonged to the collections of John Lennon and A. Alfred Taubman.
-It is estimated $ 3M, lot 23.
-Cartouches including the name of Amenhotep III confirm the hypothesis that it was carved during his reign.
+One of these monumental granite figures, 2.10 m high, had belonged to the collections of John Lennon and A. Alfred Taubman.
+It was sold for $ 4.2M from a lower estimate of $ 3M by Sotheby's on December 8, 2015, lot 23.

 The goddess wearing a long tight dress is sitting on her throne.
 She is physically identified by her feline head but her mane is covered by a wig.
+Cartouches including the name of Amenhotep III confirm the hypothesis that it was carved during that reign.

 masterpiece